npxTSC/Sparklet/README.md

 This repo is a newer version of Sparklet, my failed attempt at putting together a decent-looking website :P

-I'm making this to eventually be able to host helpful learning material on here and help other students learn easier in school.
+I'm making this to eventually be able to host helpful learning material on here and help other students learn more easily in school.
 Best of all, the site is 100% freeware (no greedy subscription plans), and the backend is also completely open-source.

 ## Contributions